Skip to Content

 The recommended temperatures for Monstera provide the perfect internal and external environment for the plant to thrive.
 When exposed to prolonged periods of excessive heat or cold, the plant cannot process food and is also likely to deplete its food reservoirs and die.

 When the temperatures are too high, water loss is much higher through transpiration, and the roots might not take up water at the same rate.
-Consequently, the plant becomes dehydrated and dies, a process often referred to as desiccation.
+Consequently, the plant becomes dehydrated and dies; a process often called desiccation.

 Plant shoots and roots are more sensitive to these changes in temperature, and the shoots and root growth slow down because they need food supply more than the rest of the plant.
 When extreme temperatures, the roots suffer damage and cannot take up nutrients and water from the soil.